minhhieutn/My-First-Game/README.md

 # My-First-Game
-Press a, s, d, w to control the snake!!!
+Press a/A, d/D, s/S, w/W to control the snake!!!

 Press 'a/A' to move left